-An interview with Pokémon: Detective Pikachu (2019) director Rob Letterman.
-Conducted by phone on May 3rd, 2019, and transcribed by Jeremy Williams.
+An interview with Pokémon: Detective Pikachu (2019) director Rob Letterman, who previously worked on Goosebumps and Monsters vs. Aliens.
+We talk about the film and his past experience with the long running Pokémon franchise.
+This interview was conducted by phone on May 3rd, 2019, and transcribed by Jeremy Williams.

 Chris Mirjahangir: How did you come onto the project?
 Was it in development or were you there in the beginning?

 Rob Letterman: It was in development, so Legendary Pictures and the Pokemon Company were already sort of set on making Detective Pikachu a live action movie.
 The game was also in development so it was kinda of a parallel track.
 So that was already happening when I got the call.